JustinaDiugevic/selenium_new/README.md

 💡 Example Output
 Product	Price	Rating	URL
-Example Item	€29.99	⭐⭐⭐⭐	link
+Cotton T-Shirt	€19.99	⭐⭐⭐⭐	link
-Sample Product	€19.99	⭐⭐⭐	link
+Sneakers	€49.99	⭐⭐⭐	link
+Sports Bag	€29.90	⭐⭐⭐⭐½	link

-(Replace this with a few real rows from your scraped data)
+(Replace this table with 3–5 real rows from your scraped dataset.)

 📊 Use Case
 This scraper can be used to:

-Collect product or listing data for market research,
+Collect product data for market research or price comparison,

-Monitor price changes or availability,
+Monitor price trends and availability,

 Prepare structured datasets for data analysis or Power BI dashboards,

-Automate manual data collection processes.
+Automate manual product tracking for short-term analysis projects.

 🧠 What I Learned
-Configuring and running Selenium WebDriver efficiently,
+Setting up and running Selenium WebDriver efficiently,

-Using XPath / CSS selectors to target dynamic page elements,
+Using XPath and CSS selectors to locate page elements,

-Handling delays, pop-ups, and lazy-loaded content,
+Managing wait times and avoiding timeouts for dynamic content,

-Saving scraped data in CSV / Excel for analysis.
+Exporting clean datasets in CSV format for analysis.

 📸 Screenshots
-Add screenshots here to make your project visually clear:
+Add screenshots here to make the project more visual:

-Screenshot of the target website (if allowed).
+Screenshot of the website being scraped (if allowed).

 Screenshot of the scraper running (terminal output).

-Screenshot or snippet of the example_output.csv file.
+Screenshot or snippet of the output CSV.

 Example:

 🧩 Next Steps / Possible Improvements
-Add automatic scheduling (e.g., daily scraping using Cron / Task Scheduler),
+Add a scheduler to scrape data automatically (daily / weekly),

-Integrate email or Slack notifications when new data appears,
+Integrate an email notification when new items or price drops appear,

-Add a Jupyter Notebook to explore the collected data visually.
+Add a Jupyter Notebook to analyze the collected data (charts, summaries).

 💬 Case Study Example
-“A client needed daily product price updates from several online stores.
+“A client wanted to monitor daily product prices from several online stores.
-I built this Selenium scraper that collects and saves all data automatically.
+I built this Selenium scraper that collects, cleans, and saves product data automatically.
-It reduced manual data entry time by over 90%, and the output was used in a Power BI dashboard for trend analysis.”
+The output was integrated into a Power BI dashboard to visualize price changes and stock availability.”

 📫 Contact
-If you’d like to collaborate or need help with a similar data automation project, feel free to reach out:
+If you’d like to collaborate or need help with a similar web automation project, feel free to reach out:

 LinkedIn: https://www.linkedin.com/in/justina-di%C5%ABgevi%C4%8D/

 GitHub: https://github.com/JustinaDiugevic